Rights of Nature Australia

 - Benedict Coyne – Solicitor, President of Australian Lawyers for Human Rights and Director of AELA

 To support the Tribunal and promote cultural engagement with the emerging movement around the Rights of Nature, AELA also created a major Earth Arts program in 2016, called ‘RONA16’.
-AELA’s intention is to blend the creative re-interpretation of environmental governance with cultural responses to the rights of the natural world to flourish.
-More information about RONA16 can be found on this website: www.rona16.org.au
+AELA’s intention was to blend the creative re-interpretation of environmental governance with cultural responses to the rights of the natural world to flourish.
+To see the catalogue from RONA16 please click here.